Course Outline

 Schedule Future Tasks for Government

-Schedule commands to run at future times, either as one-time events or on a recurring basis, to support timely execution of tasks for government agencies.
+Schedule commands to run at a future time, either as one-time tasks or on a recurring basis.

 -